girishjjain/DevResx/scala.md

 * Functions that take their arguments one at a time are called curried functions

 ## Scala

 ### Scala variables
+* Scala has two kinds of variables
   * var - assignment can change
   * val - assignment can not change
+* A val is similar to final variable in Java
+* When you define a variable with val, the variable can’t be reassigned, but the object to which it refers could potentially still be changed.
+For example, a val pointing to an array can't be reassigned but elements in the array can still be updated.

 ### In Scala
 * primitives in Java are objects in Scala
+* arrays are zero based, and you access an element by specifying an index in parentheses.
+For example, arr(0) and not arr[0], as in Java.
+Scala doesn’t introduce new syntax for accessing Array elements, you use parentheses (which is simply invocation of apply method) to access elements, just like calling a method on object.
 * In Java, you “implement” interface, in Scala, you “extend” or “mix in” traits
 * classes can’t have static members, instead, Scala has Singleton objects
 * Scala implicitly imports members of packages `java.lang` and `scala`, as well as members of a singleton object named `Predef`, into every Scala source file